techidaily/site-win11-tips/source/_posts/deciphering-red-crossed-symbol-in-windows-explorer.md

 ## 5\.
 Restart the Windows Explorer Process

  Restarting the Windows Explorer process resolves most visual issues on a Windows PC.
 Therefore, if you have not already restarted it, you should do so now.
-If you're unfamiliar with the process, check out our guide on[how to restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) .
+If you're unfamiliar with the process, check out our guide on [how to restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) .

 ## 6\.
 Reinstall OneDrive